Scalable Outdoors Autonomous Drone Flight with Visual-Inertial SLAM and Dense Submaps Built without LiDAR: Proposed approach

-The (linear) model predictive control (MPC) is based on our prior work presented in \cite{tzoumanikasfully}, although modifications were done so it could accept the trajectory updates processed by the trajectory anchoring as described below in Sec.~\ref{subsec:anchoring}.
+We use the linear model predictive controller (MPC) presented in \cite{tzoumanikasfully}, modified so it accepts the trajectory updates processed by the trajectory anchoring as described below in Sec.~\ref{subsec:anchoring}.
 Previously, the system would receive the odometry states asynchronously from the trajectory states to be tracked.
-For a correct trajectory tracking under the presence of major odometry changes, as it happens with loop closures, the odometry update has to be processed synchronously with the deformed trajectory to ensure smooth and safe navigation.
+For correct trajectory tracking under the presence of major odometry changes, as it happens with loop-closures, the odometry update has to be processed synchronously with the deformed trajectory to ensure smooth and safe navigation.

-The MPC obtains odometry updates at a minimum rate of 40Hz to compute the attitude control sent to the MAV's internal PX4 attitude controller via MAVROS\footnote{\url{http://wiki.ros.org/mavros}.}.
-To achieve a higher rate than the framerate, IMU integration is performed from the most recent state estimate to the most recent IMU measurement received.